Copper Mountain, Wyoming, USA

 2006-2012

-Neutron Energy & Strathmore both held parts of the Copper Mountain Project.
-Their ownership had separated the Canning deposit and most of the entire project.
+Neutron Energy & Strathmore both held parts of the Copper Mtn Project.
+Their ownership had divided Canning Deposit and most of the entire district.

 Neutron Energy brought back geologist Jim Davis and re-evaluated all the historical data which was summarized in a 2008 technical report.

-- Suggested the equivalent uranium grades used in the historic estimation were conservative and noted that fluorometric analyses suggested higher grades but were disregarded (Davis & Wilton, 2010).
+- Suggested the equivalent uranium grades used in the histori estimation were conservative and noted that fluorometric analyses suggested higher grades but were disregarded (Davis & Wilton, 2010).

-- Recommended various programs targeting various styles of uranium mineralization.
+- Myriad’s Phase I drilling results support this.
+Recommended various programs targeting several styles of mineralization.

 MANY IMPORTANT GRANITE-RELATED DEPOSITS WORLDWIDE